 What tax does a company director pay?

-Directors are classed as employees of a company.
+Limited company directors are classed as employees of a company.
 Therefore, they receive their salary payments through PAYE.
-In many cases, when directors are also shareholders, they have to register for Self Assessment to report additional income and pay the required Income Tax and National Insurance on earnings not taxed through PAYE.
+In many cases, when directors are also shareholders, they have to register for Self Assessment to report additional income and pay the required personal tax and National Insurance on earnings not taxed through PAYE.

 Director who is also a shareholder

-A director who is also a shareholder will usually take a salary, and the remainder of his or her income will be received as dividends, which are paid from company profits after the deduction of 19% Corporation Tax.
+A director who is also a shareholder will usually take a regular salary, with the remainder of their income issued as dividends.
+These dividends are paid from company profits after the deduction of 19% Corporation Tax.

-No personal tax is payable by a company director, provided his or her overall annual income (salary, dividends and any other form of income) remains below £32,000 (or £43,00 including the £10,600 tax-free personal allowance)
+No Income Tax is payable by a company director if their overall annual income (salary, dividends, and any other form of income) remains below £50,270, including the £12,570 tax-free Personal Allowance (2021/22 tax year).

 Minimising personal tax liability

-The flexible structure of a limited company also allows directors to reduce their Income Tax and National Insurance Contribution liabilities.
+The flexible structure of a limited company also allows directors to reduce their Income Tax and National Insurance Contribution liabilities if they are also shareholders.
 This is one of the significant benefits of running a business as a limited company, rather than using the sole trader structure.

-Because a company can be owned and managed by just one person, he or she can register for Self Assessment and receive shareholder dividends.
-This often results in tax savings for the company and the individual, particularly when the director’s salary is kept below the Class 1 NIC Primary Threshold of £8,060/year, with the remaining income paid as dividends.
+Because a company can be owned and managed by just one person, you can register for Self Assessment and receive shareholder dividends on top of your director’s salary.
+This strategy often results in tax savings for the company and the individual, particularly when the director’s salary is kept below the Class 1 NIC Primary Threshold of £9,568/year, with the remaining income paid as dividends.

-No Income Tax or Class 1 NI is due on salary income below £8,060.
-The first £5,000 of dividends in a single tax year are tax-free.
-Dividends above this amount are liable for dividend tax, but not Income Tax or NIC.
-Dividend tax is lower than Income Tax.
+No Income Tax or Class 1 NI is due on salary income below £9,568/year.
+Dividends up to £2,000 in a single tax year are tax-free.
+Dividends above this amount are liable to Dividend Tax, but not Income Tax or NIC.
+Dividend Tax rates are lower than Income Tax rates.